VilotStar/VilotStar/README.md

 ### Hallo 👋

-Systems programming is easier than web dev - Change my mind
+Webdev is NOT my passion